Skip to Content

 Dicor Self-Leveling Lap Sealant

-Dicor is REGULARLY recommended by RV manufacturers and technicians, and this is with good reason.
+Dicor is REGULARLY recommended by RV manufacturers and technicians, and for good reason.
 Actually, with many good reasons.

-Dicor effectively seals everything from roof vent fans, to vent pipes, to screw heads, to the edges of your RV roof.
-It’s a lap sealant that was developed with the particular challenges of RVs in mind, and is compatible with EPDM and TPO roofs.
+Dicor effectively seals everything from roof vent fans to vent pipes to screw heads to the edges of your RV roof.
+It’s a lap sealant developed with the specific challenges of RVs in mind and compatible with EPDM and TPO (“rubber”) roofs.
 Moreover, Dicor firmly and reliably adheres to fiberglass, metal, vinyl, aluminum, and a host of other surfaces not associated with RVs.

 Stick with what works.
 You won’t want to encounter the consequences that can befall you otherwise.